arttu76/xfer/README.md

 ... and start the download on your terminal program.

-You can also browse the host computer's file system (unless you start the xfer with "secure mode" which allows you to only browser the directory from which the xfer was started from)
+You can also browse the host computer's file system (unless you start the xfer with "secure mode" which allows you to only browse files and not to move to another directory)

 ### 3. That's it!